 Giraffes are thought to be one of the largest pollinators in the world, transferring seeds and other plant matter from one tree to another on their noses, lips and tongues.
 Acacia leaves form the bulk of the giraffe’s diet, but other trees are also browsed.
 A male, or bull, can eat up to 80kg of leaves each day, along with bark and fruit.

 Giraffes are nearly 2 metres in height when first born and males can reach a height of more than 5 metres when fully grown.
 Excellent eyesight and a good sense of hearing are features of all giraffe subspecies.
 A giraffe can see a human standing 2km away!
 Although giraffes don’t have a distinct sound easily identifiable to them, they do communicate with one another through snorts, grunts and low grumbling.

 Giraffes have a very characteristic walk of moving both legs on the same side of the body simultaneously so they don’t trip themselves up!
 If alarmed or being chased, giraffes can run at speeds of 60km/h.
 In order to defend itself a giraffe will kick out vigorously with its long and powerful legs.
 Male giraffes will also use their powerful necks and the horn-like ossicones on the top of their head to ‘play fight’ as they are growing up, and to battle for dominance when they are older.

-Visiting our giraffes at the Zoo will not only open your eyes to these wondrous, sky-scraping mega-herbivores, but also provides an opportunity to learn about the Zoo’s conservation program, Beads for Wildlife, which helps communities and wildlife in Northern Kenya.
+Visiting our giraffes at the Zoo will not only open your eyes to these wondrous, sky-scraping mega-herbivores, but also provides an opportunity to get involved in Zoos Victoria's Beads for Wildlife conservation program, which helps communities and wildlife in Northern Kenya.